You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 The importance of event reminder emails to RSVPs

 I’ve been there.
 I signed up for a great online course which offered great value to me.
 I was busy though and forgot about the class.
 Completely.

 Then one day, out of the blue I received a reminder email about the course which was going to start in an hour, so I didn't miss it.

 I was so grateful for that reminder email.
-So will be your audience, I promise you.
+Your audience will be grateful too—I promise you.

-Either you organize an online or offline event it’s crucial to follow up so you can remind and pursue people constantly.
+Whether you organize an online or offline event, it’s crucial to follow up so you can remind and pursue people constantly.

 When sending your reminder, you don’t need to include all the information about the event.

-Recipients had read the details before they RSVP'd.
+Recipients read the details before they RSVP'd.
 Your goal is not to introduce the occasion but give people a heads up.
-They just need a little reminder really.
+They really just need a little reminder.